google/benchmark/README.md

 target_link_libraries(MyTarget benchmark::benchmark)
 ```

-When benchmark sources are shared through an intermediate CMake target, prefer
+When benchmark sources are shared through an intermediate CMake target, choose
 an object library instead of a static library:

 ```cmake